cimug-org/CIMTool/docs/how-to/obtain-cim-models.md

-# Where to Obtain Stable Releases of the CIM
+# Where to Download Stable Releases of the CIM UML Model

-One of the first questions often asked is "Where do I locate and download stable releases of the CIM UML model for use with Sparx EA?"
+One of the first questions often asked is: "Where do I download releases of the CIM UML model for use with Sparx Enterprise Architect?"

 ## Obtain the CIM UML